STUPD: A Synthetic Dataset for Spatial and Temporal Relation Reasoning

 \subsubsection{Spatial-STUPD dataset characteristics}

 All static spatial relations are generated as single RGB images(frames)(\(f=1\)), while dynamic spatial relations are generated as a collection of \(f=30\) consecutive RGB images (frames), which can be combined together to create a video depicting object interactions with dynamic movement.
-We synthetically generate 5000 examples of each spatial relation using the Unity3D perception platform (\cite{borkman2021unity}), which allows the use of a physics engine to emulate realistic physical interactions between different objects.
+We synthetically generate 5,000 examples of each spatial relation using the Unity3D perception platform (\cite{borkman2021unity}), which allows the use of a physics engine to emulate realistic physical interactions between different objects.

-To ensure enough variance in the dataset, we randomize a variety of parameters of the generated images, such as the selection of the objects (in a constrained manner to only allow selective supercategory interactions, described above), the color of the objects, the distance between the objects, the relative position and rotation of the objects, the perspective of the camera, and even the background of the image.
-All visual relations in the STUPD dataset are with respect to the camera's perspective, hence removing any ambiguity of perspective.
-We provide annotations for each spatial interaction in the form of subject/object information (including category, supercategory, bounding box information and 3D coordinates), as well as the predicate relation category.
-Note that all spatial relations are independent of each other.
-Hence each spatial interaction corresponds to only one predicate relation category.
-Some examples of our dataset can be seen in Figure\ref{fig:STUPD visualization} as well as in the appendix.
+To ensure enough variance in the dataset, we randomize a variety of parameters of the generated images, such as the selection of the objects (in a constrained manner to only allow selective supercategory interactions, described above), object colors, the distance between the objects, the relative position and rotation of the objects, the perspective of the camera, and even the background of the image.
+All visual relations in the STUPD dataset are with respect to the camera's perspective, hence removing any ambiguity of perspective (such as left vs right).
+We provide annotations for each sample in the form of subject/object information (including category, supercategory, bounding box information and 3D coordinates), as well as the predicate category labels.
+All spatial relations are independent of each other.
+Hence each spatial interaction corresponds to only one predicate category.
+Some examples of our dataset can be seen in Figure \ref{fig:STUPD visualization}, and Appendix figures \ref{fig:other static examples} and \ref{fig:other dynamic examples}.